radicalembodiment3/radicalembodiment3.github.io/index.md

 **Saturday, June 21** Workshop: Computational Creativity, Embodiment, and Problem Solving

+There is no conference fee to attend any of the events.

 ## Call for contributions
 - Talk: submit your 15 minute talk
 - Poster: Or poster!